 Business demography statistics are presented in Table 4, which shows enterprise birth and death rates as well as the average size of newly born enterprises in terms of their employment.
 There are significant changes in the stock of enterprises within the business economy from one year to the next, reflecting the level of competition, entrepreneurial spirit and the business environment.
-Among the countries providing data to Eurostat, enterprise birth rates in 2009 ranged from 3.0 % in Cyprus to 15 % or more in Bulgaria, Latvia, Slovakia and France.
+Between the countries providing data to Eurostat, enterprise birth rates in 2010 ranged from 3.9 % in Cyprus to 21.1 % in Lithuania.
 Since most new enterprises are small, the share of newly born enterprises among the whole business enterprise population is much higher than the corresponding proportion of the workforce accounted for by these enterprises.
-The average employment size ranged from 2.6 persons in the United Kingdom to 0.9 in Ireland, with Finland below this range at 0.5.
-In 2008, enterprise death rates were also lowest in Cyprus (2.4 %) and generally ranged between 4 % and 15 %, with Portugal (17.0 %) just above this range and Lithuania (32.1 %) far above it.
+The average employment size ranged from 0.4 persons in Finland, 0.9 persons in Denmark and Ireland, to 3.3 in Romania.
+In 2009, enterprise death rates were lowest in Cyprus (3.8 %) and generally ranged between 4 % and 15 %, with Romania (18.0 %), Portugal (22.
+0 %) and Lithuania (24.6 %) above that range.

 Data sources and availability